eyolfson/const-checker-artifact/README.md

 # const Checker Artifact

-The accompanying artifact for ICSE 2019.
+The accompanying artifact for our ICSE 2019 paper.

 ## Overview

 For ease of use we provide a virtual machine using Vagrant.
-Our software should work with a standard Linux install, however our experiments use a distribution's build scripts for our experiments.
+Our software should work with a standard Linux install.
+However, our experiments use the Arch distribution's build scripts.

 ## Virtual Machine Setup

 We use [Vagrant](https://www.vagrantup.com/) to manage our virtual machine and recommend the [VirtualBox](https://www.virtualbox.org/) provider.
-Please ensure to download and install both before continuing.
+Please download and install both before continuing.

 We recommend the virtual machine runs with 4 virtual CPUs and 4 GB of memory.
-If your system can handle more plus open the `Vagrantfile` in this directory and increase `vb.cpus` and `vb.memory`.
+If your system can handle more, open the `Vagrantfile` in this directory and increase `vb.cpus` and `vb.memory`.
 Please ensure port 8000 on your machine is not in use.

 To start the virtual machine run the following command:
 `vagrant up --provider=virtualbox`.
 This should setup and provision the virtual machine with all our software and required libraries.
-In the rare case the provision fails run: `vagrant destroy` and retry the previous command.
+In the rare case the provision fails, run `vagrant destroy` and retry the previous command.
 Note that the source code of the experiments is not downloaded at this stage.
 We only download experiment source when you build the experiment's software.